ctcodie/MathHammer/README.md

 A single page static site MathHammer calculator.
 MathHammer is a method of measuring a units' effectiveness by using averages, for players of the Warhammer 40k tabletop game.

 # Bugs
-* Reroll ones to wound is causing more wounds than straight reroll
+* Reroll ones to wound is causing more wounds than straight reroll (unable to replicate error)
+* Reroll ones and full reroll combos are not producing expected results.
+If statement enclosing scenarios only accounts for combinations of each type (eg. fulls reroll hit and/or wound, or reroll one hit and/or wound, not a mix).
+Will need a considerable refactor.

 # Fixed
 * Updated average damage and shots on d6 to be more accurate, using 3.5.